visdesignlab/basilisk/ai-benchmark/assets/consent.md

 The information kept from you will not have your name or other personal information linked to it.
 Your de-identified information may be shared with researchers at the University of Utah and at other institutions without additional informed consent from you or your legally authorized representative.
 The only information we will keep is information like your age.

 ## What if I want to withdraw my information from the data repository?
-If you contact us via the platform which you were recruited from, you may request to have your data removed at any time, at which point we will delete your audio recordings.
+If you contact us via the platform which you were recruited from, you may request to have your data removed at any time, at which point we will delete your interaction logs.

 ## Will my information be used for commercial profit?
 Information obtained from you in this research may help in the development of a commercial product by University of Utah or its research partners.
 There are no plans to provide financial compensation to you should this occur.